fireis/wav2kp/utils/README.md

 [Extract Frames](extract_frames.bat): This script uses a docker image of ffmpeg to extract frames from each video within the CH-Unicamp dataset.

+[Extract Keypoints](extract_keypoints.py): This script uses the face alignment lib to find the facial keypoints in the images.